Email nurturing overview

 Tone: Helpful, patient, keeping the door open.

-The “No Budget” Flow
+The “No budget” workflow

 For prospects who wanted to buy but couldn’t: